lucqiiiii/cs130a_program2/README.md

 ### Lookups

-Any line starting  with a question mark  (`?`)  contains a  whitespace-separated list of numbers that should be looked up in your tree.
+Any line starting with the word `lookup` contains a whitespace-separated list of numbers that should be looked up in your tree.

 ```
 # Look these up in the tree constructed above:
-?
-7 14 -82 12 7
+lookup 7 14 -82 12 7

 ```